Skip to main content Accessibility

 22-30487

-In the aftermath of hurricanes Katrina and Rita in 2005, Congress provided billions of dollars through the “Road Home” program for home repair, rebuilding and other services to homeowners whose residences were destroyed or severely damaged.
+In the aftermath of hurricanes Katrina and Rita in 2005, Congress provided billions of dollars through the “Road Home” program for repair, rebuilding and other services to homeowners whose residences were destroyed or severely damaged.

-On behalf of the plaintiffs and others in their situation, the SPLC and co-counsel filed a federal class action lawsuit claiming the debt collector violated the federal Fair Debt Collection Practices Act (FDCPA) by using false, deceptive or misleading representations in an attempt to collect the alleged debt.
+On behalf of the plaintiffs and others in their situation, the Southern Poverty Law Center and co-counsels Margaret Woodward, Jenny Deasy and Keren Gesund filed a federal class action lawsuit claiming the debt collector violated the federal Fair Debt Collection Practices Act (FDCPA) by using false, deceptive or misleading representations to collect the alleged debt.
+The lawsuit was filed in the U.S. District Court for the Eastern District of Louisiana.

 A federal judge dismissed the complaint, but it was reinstated by the U.S. Court of Appeals for the 5th Circuit.
 Following that decision, the lower court judge granted a summary judgment in favor of the law firm.
-Calogero and Randolph also appealed that decision.
-On March 15, 2024, the Court of Appeals ruled in favor of the homeowners again, sending the case back to the district court for further proceedings consistent with its opinion stating that the debt collector had violated the FDCPA in multiple ways.
+Calogero and Randolph appealed that decision.

-In February 2003, the U.S. Department of Housing and Urban Development (HUD) announced that it was ending efforts to reclaim funds from homeowners who received money through the Road Home program.
+In February 2023, the U.S. Department of Housing and Urban Development (HUD) announced that it was ending efforts to reclaim funds from homeowners who received money through the Road Home program.
 Randolph received partial relief that she sought in the lawsuit when HUD forgave the outstanding balance on the debt she allegedly owed.